 Battersea Arts Centre understands disability within the Social Model.
 This means we believe it is our responsibility to stop our spaces being disabling and we are committed to making our venue accessible to everyone.

-We are becoming a Relaxed Venue.
+We are committed to becoming a Relaxed Venue.
 This new concept has been devised by Touretteshero and developed with Battersea Arts Centre.
-Being a Relaxed Venue means we are committed to making our venue accessible to everyone and we recognise that it's our responsibility to stop our spaces and programmes being disabling.
+We are committed to making our venue accessible to everyone and we recognise that it's our responsibility to stop our spaces and programmes being disabling.
 This will not be a goal we achieve but a process we promise to continually review and work towards.

-This commitment will affect all our activity including our theatre programmes, family offer, social action projects and heritage work.
-You'll find more relaxed performances here, alongside sensory adapted and other forms of accessible performances, all of which will be relaxed.
+This commitment will affect all our activity including our theatre programmes, family activities, social action projects and heritage work.
+You'll find more relaxed performances on this page, alongside sensory-adapted and other forms of accessible performances, all of which will be relaxed.

 The nearest disabled parking spaces to Battersea Arts Centre are in the Asda Car Park on Lavender Hill, which is a 5 minute walk away.
 Find out more about parking with a Blue Badge in Wandsworth.